 - A. A pre-submittal discussion or meeting with the Planning Department and/or Inspectional Services Department is recommended for all development (See Sec.
 11.2.2). - B. Proposed development may or may not necessitate Site Plan Approval, a Special Permit or a Variance based on the nature of the proposal.
-In such cases, additional development review is required in accordance with Article 11. - C. Upon completion of the required development review or verification that no additional development review is necessary, the Commissioner of ISD shall issue a Zoning Consistency Determination indicating compliance with the provisions and procedures of this Ordinance.
+In such cases, additional development review is required in accordance with Article 11. - C. Upon completion of the required development review or verification that no additional development review is necessary, the Commissioner of ISD shall issue a Zoning Consistency Determination indicating compliance with the provisions and procedures of this Ordinance. - D. The Special Permit Granting Authority is determined by the scale of the proposed development in accordance with the table below, or by the uses on the lot (See Article 9).

-Scale at which the Planning Board ias the Special Permit Granting Authority Scale at which the City Council is the Permit Granting Authority Number of Residential Units on the Lot Up to 20 units 21 units or more Square footage of Commercial Space on the Lot Up to 20,000 sf of floor area More than 20,000 sf of floor area Varying the dimensional standards of a building type (i.e. SP for additional story, additional footprint) Up to 10,000 sf of additional floor area More than 10,000 sf of additional floor area Increase in Lot Coverage Up to 10,000 sf of additional lot coverage More than 10,000 sf of additional lot coverage
+Scale at which the Planning Board jas the Special Permit Granting Authority Scale at which the City Council is the Permit Granting Authority Number of Residential Units on the Lot Up to 20 units 21 units or more Square footage of Commercial Space on the Lot Up to 20,000 sf of floor area More than 20,000 sf of floor area Varying the dimensional standards of a building type (i.e. SP for additional story, additional footprint) Up to 10,000 sf of additional floor area More than 10,000 sf of additional floor area Increase in Lot Coverage Up to 10,000 sf of additional lot coverage More than 10,000 sf of additional lot coverage